Choosing Augmentations for Model Generalization

 Advanced Uses of OneOf

-is commonly used to select one transform from a list of different transform types (e.g., one type of blur, one type of noise), it can also be used in more nuanced ways:
+While A.OneOf is commonly used to select one transform from a list of different types, it can also create custom parameter distributions:

-It is highly unlikely you would use all of these transforms simultaneously in a real-world scenario.
+It is highly unlikely you would use all of these transforms simultaneously.
 This example shows how different augmentations can be combined using

 import albumentations as A